jmplonka/InventorLoader/README.md

 - 0.9.1 Added colors to STEP.

-- 0.9 Added convertation to STEP.
+- 0.9 Added conversion to STEP.
 	IPT files can now either be imported
 	* based on features (nearest to FreeCAD so changing the model is easy)
 	* based on SAT (model is imported based on stored Surfaces and Edges)
-	* based on STEP (SAT model is converted to STEP and importd into FreeCAD using built in reader)
+	* based on STEP (SAT model is converted to STEP and imported into FreeCAD using built-in reader)

 - 0.8.1 Fixed support of cone surfaces.